MarcArizaAlborni/Beat-The-Meat-Studio/Projecte_Oficial_2017_BACKUP/Carpeta_Release/README.md

 - Implemented Jump, one Kick and one Punch and one Special Attack.  (as state machine driven mechanics)

-- Added the Ryu stage art (Different backgrounds + Parallax)  with Ryu vs Ryu.
+- Added the Ryu stage art with Ryu vs Ryu.